 - Customers installing a renewable fuel generator that has a rated capacity in excess of 10 kW shall maintain homeowners, commercial, or other insurance providing coverage in the amount of at least $300,000 for the liability of the insured against loss arising out of the use of a renewable fuel generator.

 - NNEC requires a lockable disconnect that is capable of interrupting the maximum rated capacity of the renewable generator.
-This disconnect must be located within site of NNEC's metering device for the customer, and shall be labeled to denote the renewable generator disconnect.
+This disconnect must be located within sight of NNEC's metering device and shall be labeled to denote the renewable generator disconnect.

 The capacity of the renewable generator must be less than the capacity of the secondary and service entrance limitations, and shall not overload the electric distribution transformer beyond the manufacturer or nameplate ratings, unless the customer reimburses the electric distribution company for its cost to modify any facilities needed to accommodate the interconnection.

 The installation shall comply with IEEE 1547, Standard for Interconnecting Distributed Resources with Electric Power Systems, July 2003, as well as all other applicable local, state, and federal regulations.
 Additionally, the grounding scheme must comply with IEEE 1547, and shall be consistent with the grounding scheme used by the electric distribution company.
 The renewable generator and inverter must be UL listed.
 The customer may be required to select a grounding scheme that coordinates with the Cooperative’s electric distribution system.

 The renewable fuel generator shall not create a voltage imbalance of more than 3.0 percent at any other customer’s meter (for NNEC) if the electric distribution company transformer, with the secondary connected to the point of interconnection, is a three-phase transformer, unless the customer reimburses the electric distribution company for its cost to modify any facilities needed to accommodate the interconnection.

 NOTE: Additional information can be obtained from the Virginia State Corporation Commission.
 If you have other technical questions for NNEC, please contact Steve Bushong, Engineering Services or if you have billing questions, please contact Richard McLendon, Customer Service.
 Inquires can be made by calling (804) 333-3621.